This Friday, a special song will find its home.

 -Our children are kings and princesses.
 When it comes to my son, I will support him no matter what.

-As we sat by the window, we talked about the time when singers and songwriters were overly protective about their songs.
+As we sat by the window, we talked about the time when singers and songwriters were overly protective of their songs.
 Today, this has changed.
-Many of todays artists love it when other performers sing their songs.
+Many of today’s artists love it when other performers sing their songs.

-Bertine told me that Agnes Stock performed På kanten during an episode of The Voice.
+Bertine told me that Agnes Stock performed På kanten during an episode of The Voice, Norway.
 She told me to check out the video.
 Here’s Agnes’ beautiful version.

 -What will happen tomorrow, I asked her. -Anything else besides your tribute to the gay community?

 Bertine looked out the window.
-Then she smiled to me and said: -My song will finally come home.
+Then she smiled at me and said: -My song will finally come home.